Aguas-ML/graficos/contato.md

 title: Fale
 ---

-RECON is headed by an Executive Board.
+ÀguasML is headed by an Executive Board.
 The right person to contact depends on the nature of your enquiry.
 Remember that if you just want to have a chat with members of our community, you can freely join our slack organisation: see our [forum](../forum) page for more information.
-Alternatively, for announcements, job ads etc. consider sending us an email at admin@repidemicsconsortium.org to be added to our mailing list.
+Alternatively, for announcements, job ads etc. consider sending us an email at waterops@aguas.ml to be added to our mailing list.
 For everything else, see below.

 ## Specific enquiries